 The EP Academy was launched March of 2020 with the aim to solve that problem.
-“EP Academy is a place where people that are new to the industry, or even within the industry, can come and learn how to use the tools of the industry when it comes to finance, and also learn how to start a finance career,” says Kim Weddig-Tejada, Senior Director of Training and Support, who oversees this first-of-it’s kind educational program for industry workers.
+“EP Academy is a place where people that are new to the industry, or even already within the industry, can come and learn how to use the tools of the industry in both finance and production technology.
+It's also a great way to learn how to start a finance career,” says Kim Weddig-Tejada, Senior Director of Training and Support, who oversees this first-of-it’s kind educational program for industry workers.

-EP Academy looks to not only raise awareness of the plentiful career paths available in production accounting and finance space, but correct misconceptions that finance in the entertainment industry is boring.
-“How things get spent, and keeping track of that, is the crux of any production,” says Chianese.
+EP Academy looks to not only raise awareness of the plentiful career paths available in production accounting and the production finance space, but also correct misconceptions that finance in the entertainment industry is boring.
+“How budgets get spent, and keeping track of that, is the crux of any production,” says Chianese.
 “The process of it, it's pretty exciting!
 Because you get exposed to the magic of the movie industry,” adds Weddig-Tejada.

 There, EP Academy helps too.
 As a fully online platform, its e-learning format is accessible to anyone, anywhere, at any time.
 Additional benefits are the fact that students can learn at their own pace, and access materials for up to a year after enrolling in a course.
 “You can go back and revisit the information as many times as you want.
-It's not a one-and-done situation,” says Tyrone Robinson, Staff Product Trainer at Entertainment Partners who helped to launch the program back in 2020.
+It's not a one-and-done situation,” says Tyrone Robinson, Senior Manager of Learning Enablement at Entertainment Partners, who helped to launch the EP Academy program back in 2020.
 “The reference materials are super helpful, especially when you're working on a production.
 Say you've forgotten how to take a step or something, you could go back in and re-watch the video or reference the documentation.”

-Since it launched, over 12,000 students have registered with EP Academy, across 17 courses, with 93 percent reporting satisfaction with the experience and confidence in using the skills learned to advance their careers.
-And Kim, Tyrone, and the training team are just getting started.
-More than 20 new courses are in the works, including classes teaching payroll, production, and more.
+Since it launched, over 12,000 students have registered with EP Academy, across 20 different courses, with 93 percent reporting satisfaction with the experience and confidence in using the skills learned to advance their careers.
+And Kim, Tyrone and the training team are just getting started.
+More than 20 new courses are in the works, including classes on various roles and functions of payroll, additional technology from the suite of EP digital solutions, and more.

 “I'd like to see The Academy become a type of trade school for these fields that you can't go to a traditional school for,” says Weddig-Tejada.
-Potential partnerships with schools, job fairs, and studios could help realize the ultimate goal of EP Academy.
-“We wanted to make sure we were helping the studios as well as individuals to let them know.
-Here's a route you can take to get into the film industry, which is exciting, and to create that larger talent pool for people to go.”
+Potential partnerships with schools, job fairs and studios could help realize the ultimate goal of EP Academy.
+“We wanted to make sure we were helping the studios as well as individuals, to let them know 'here's a route you can take to get into the film industry', which is exciting!
+And to create that larger talent pool for people to go to when hiring.”